 Being unemployed can be stressful, leading to extreme anxiety because you feel worried about your situation.
 Indeed, anyone may lose hope if they feel uncertain about the future.
 However, you can always choose to change your mindset and focus on the right things instead.
 This means, instead of worrying over what happened to your career, you can focus your time and energy on looking for actual solutions.
 Thus, you can start developing strategies that will help build your portfolio and make sure you get hired by an excellent employer in the future.
 Here are a few tips that you can follow:

 - Consider accepting contractual jobs—Instead of feeling bad about your employment status, consider moving forward and look for other job opportunities.
-You can accept contractual, part-time, or temporary jobs while waiting for a permanent career option.
+You can accept contractual, part-time, or temporary jobs like teaching H2 biology tuition while waiting for a permanent career option.
 This will help you avoid having an unemployed record on your resume, which is crucial if you want to get hired again.

 - Take classes that will help further your career—Find options to improve your knowledge and skills in a particular profession.
 If you are worried about the costs of taking classes, you can look for SSG-funded courses.
 You may even look for schools offering work-study options where you can earn money while earning money.

 - Use your time to volunteer and help your community—Stay productive, and try lending a hand to your community.
 If not, look for a nonprofit organization that accepts volunteers.
 Find time to help them in supporting their excellent programs.
 Doing this will also help you build an outstanding portfolio.

 - Try and start your own business—You can also consider starting your own business.
 If you have an extra budget, find a way to start a home-based business.
 You can ask for financial assistance from the government and other agencies offering to fund those who need business loans.
 Doing so will help you be your own boss and explore opportunities in becoming a business owner.